viklund/courses/ngsintro/1609/labs/loops-lab.md

 **Exercise:** Write a echo command that will print out the volume of a [rectangular cuboid](https://www.mathsisfun.com/cuboid.html), with the side lengths specified by variables named `x`, `y`, and `z`.
 To see that it works correctly, the volume of a rectangular cuboid with sides 5,5,5 is 125, and for 4,5,10 is 200.

-If you get stuck, the solution will be below.
+Give it a couple of tries on your own first.
+If you get completely stuck you can see a suggested solution below.

 <details>
 <summary>:key: Click to see how</summary>